Trambled/OzarkClient/README.md

 # Issues and Crashes

-if you have certain issues, send someone who helps contribute to here your latest.log, this will help us know what caused said crash and why it happened, this client may not be compatible with certain clients.
+if you have certain issues, send someone who helps contribute to here your crash log, this will help us know what caused said crash and why it happened, this client may not be compatible with certain clients.